Last Updated on March 8, 2021 by CanaryDevelopmentAdmin

 If you are environmentally conscious you don’t have to worry, the machines print using special ink on eco-friendly recyclable paper.
 There are 3 machines currently located in the Canary Wharf estate, in the Cabot Place and Jubilee Place shopping malls.

 After grabbing a couple of stories, take a short walk east from the Jubilee Place shopping mall exit and you will arrive at the new Wood Wharf district.
-The new One Park Drive building is still currently under construction, but landscaping in front by the water is already largely finished.
+The circular One Park Drive building is still currently under construction, but landscaping in front by the water is already largely finished.